taustation-fan/players-guide/taustation.md

 Stations have levels too.
 You can enter stations with a higher level than your own player level, and perform career tasks, train in the gym, train your intelligence in the hotel room, or social in the lounge, provided that the relevant stat is high enough.
-You won't be able to do missions, anonymous work or side jobs though.
+You won't be able to start missions, do discreet work or side jobs though.

 Higher-level stations generally